Some important features of Microsoft's new Windows 11, Tech News News, Top Stories | ExBulletin

 Xbox Direct Storage is also included in Windows 11, which makes games load faster.
 Game Pass, Microsoft’s game subscription service, is built into Windows 11 via the Xbox app, giving gamers the ability to play hundreds of titles right away.

-According to the company, the Microsoft Store for Windows 11 has been redesigned to help you find what you need quickly.
+The Microsoft Store for the app Windows 11 has been redesigned to help you find what you need quickly, the company said.
 For one thing, it doesn’t look neat and cluttered.

 Surprisingly, Microsoft added that Android apps will be coming to Windows 11 with the help of Intel and Amazon.
 Users can search for the app they need and install it from the Microsoft Store through the Amazon Appstore.